 In today’s uncertain world, more and more engaged couples are making the choice to create a prenuptial agreement to protect assets acquired prior to the marriage.
-Many married couples are also creating post nuptial agreements, contracts that determine the division of assets in the event of a divorce.
+Many married couples are also creating postnuptial agreements, contracts that determine the division of assets in the event of a divorce.
 Both forms of agreements can vary widely and can be complicated depending on the assets and issues you and your spouse wish to address.
-Having an experienced attorney at your side can be helpful in insuring that all of your concerns are addressed and that the agreement is sound and legally binding.
+Having an experienced attorney by your side can be helpful in ensuring that all your concerns are addressed and that the agreement is sound and legally binding.

 Carefully Protecting the Assets You Hold Most Dear

 Working closely with you, our staff will conduct a thorough and exhaustive review of your assets and your goals for protecting them.
 We will also help you address any premarital or post-marital debts that you wish to address in the agreement.

 Once all your concerns have been reviewed, we will draft an agreement that offers the maximum protection to both parties.
 Then, after carefully walking you through the agreement and making any changes you wish, we will have the agreement certified.